-According to dictionary definition a sewing machine is a device which is used for stitching or joining fabrics but for me it symbolizes that anything can be restored or fixed irrespective of the situations.
+According to a dictionary definition, a sewing machine is a device that is used for stitching or joining fabrics but for me, it symbolizes that anything can be restored or fixed irrespective of the situation.

-The invention of the sewing machine proved to be revolutionary for all the women who used to be home makers.
-The hand sewing is more than 20,000 years old art and women used to stitch manually.
+The invention of the sewing machine proved to be revolutionary for all the women who used to be homemakers.
+Hand sewing is more than 20,000 years old art and women used to stitch manually.